 St. David’s Foundation Bilingual Social Work Scholars Program

 The St. David’s Foundation Bilingual Social Work Scholars Program, made possible by a $2 million endowment from St. David’s Foundation, was established to meet the growing demand for bilingual health and mental health professionals in Texas.
 This generous support from the foundation allows the UT Austin School of Social Work to accelerate the recruitment and preparation of bilingual MSSW students for careers in the Central Texas health and mental health workforce.
 To be eligible, you must be a newly admitted student, be fluent in Spanish and English, and submit an application that includes a two-page essay and resume.
 Finalists will be interviewed to assess Spanish fluency.
 Up to 10 scholars will be awarded $10,000 each for one or two years, depending on their program of work.
 For more information contact: Ramón Gómez, firstname.lastname@example.org, (512) 471-9819.

 St. David’s Foundation GRACE Fellowship Program

-A generous $100,000 grant from St. David’s Foundation will fund fellowships for master’s degree students in the School of Social Work Gerontology Resources and the Aging Community in Education (GRACE) program in 2013-2014.
-St. David’s Foundation GRACE Fellowships will be awarded through a competitive process to a number of first field and final field students who are placed at GRACE placements and fulfill additional educational criteria.
-For more information visit the GRACE program page or contact Sarah Swords, LCSW, Clinical Assistant Professor and GRACE Program Coordinator, email@example.com, (512) 471-7231.
+A generous grant from St. David’s Foundation funds fellowships for master’s degree students in the School of Social Work Gerontology Resources and the Aging Community in Education (GRACE) program.
+St. David’s Foundation GRACE fellowships will be awarded through a competitive process to a number of first field and final field students who are placed at GRACE placements and fulfill additional educational criteria.
+For more information visit the GRACE program page or contact Sarah Swords, GRACE program coordinator, email@example.com, (512) 471-7231.

 HRSA Integrated Behavioral Health MSSW Scholars Program for Underserved Populations